BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_rover_lessons_home/13/index.md

 Our first coding challenge is to take what the ultrasonic sensor is reading and display it on our computer screen.

 <div markdown = "1">
-### The Math behind ultrasonic code for Arduino

 {% include youtube.html id='pMzp3fG5EeM' %}

-Note: This uses pins 4 and 5 for trigger and echo connections, respectively.
+Note: The ultrasonic sensor uses pins 4 and 5 for trigger and echo connections, respectively.

 ```c
 int motb_pin1 = 3;